 Whether you have a nanny, dog walker, or rambunctious kid, smart security cameras help keep an eye on everyone when you’re not home or you’re in the other room.
 Smart cameras like the Arlo Q allow you to watch streaming security video in real time and use two-way audio.
 So if you’re at work you can see if your kids get home from school okay, check in with them about their day, and make sure your pets are happy and comfortable.

 Home Security Systems

 If you want to take your security a step further, investing in a home security system can help protect your kids and home.
 You can choose from 24/7 monitoring, so a call center is always there if you have an emergency, as well as cameras, window and door sensors, and more.
-Now AI security systems like FLARE can even recognize faces and clear known individuals to enter your home by matching a face scan with a spoken password.
+Now AI security cameras like SimCam can even recognize faces and clear known individuals to enter your home by matching a face scan with a spoken password.

 Babyproofing, energy conservation, and intruder prevention are all made easier with smart plugs.
 These devices offer you greater convenience and control, and WeMo makes one of the best because it allows you to control every appliance and electronic plugged into it from anywhere with your smartphone.

 So if you have a teenager who always forgets to shut off the straightening iron, you don’t have to worry about it anymore.
 You can even turn lights on and off while you’re on vacation to look like you’re home, and you can shut off power to outlets—keeping your child from getting a nasty shock.

 Every home needs smoke and carbon monoxide detectors to avoid tragedy.
 Now that smart options are available, you should upgrade—especially if you have kids.
 Smart smoke and carbon monoxide detectors like Nest’s sync to tell you where an alarm is coming from (e.g., your bedroom or basement), so you can act quickly.